jasonkitfan/back_meow/README.md

 # Cat Shelter Backend Documentation

 # Update:
-The subscription so Zyla API is canceled after taking the demonstration video.
+The subscription to Zyla API is canceled after taking the demonstration video.
 Any user try to call the endpoint will return "unknow" breed

 ## Project Overview